🌐

 Search Filter

-Proxy Title, Hostname, & Port are searched and display filtered based on the input value (case-insensitive)
+Proxy Title, Hostname, and Port are searched and display filtered based on the input value (case-insensitive)

 Use :port to filter by port